Principled Interpolation in Normalizing Flows: Introduction

 The consequences for interpolation, however, are not immediately apparent for Gaussian base distributions.
 Figure~\ref{fig:intro} shows a linear interpolation (\emph{lerp}) of high-dimensional samples from a Gaussian.
-The squared Euclidean norms of the samples follow a $\chi^2_d$ distribution as indicated by the dashed black line.
+The squared Euclidean norms of the samples follow a $\chi^2_d$-distribution as indicated by the dashed black line.
 Data points have an expected squared Euclidean norm of length $d$, where $d$ is the dimensionality.
 This implies that there is almost no point around the origin.
-As seen in the figure, the norms of a linear interpolation path (green line) of two samples drop significantly and lie in a low-density area w.r.t. the distribution of the norms (dashed black line) \citep{white2016sampling}.
+As seen in the figure, the norms of a linear interpolation path (green line) of two samples drop significantly and lie in a low-density area w.r.t. the distribution of the norms (dashed black line)~\cite{white2016sampling}.

 Instead of a linear interpolation (green line), an interpolation that preserves the norm distribution of interpolants is clearly preferable (blue and red lines): the blue and red interpolation paths stay in the data manifold and do not enter low-density areas.
-The observation suggests that correcting the norm of the interpolated samples should generally result in better interpolations.
-The blue path is obtained by a norm correction of the linear interpolation via also interpolating the norms.
-Mathematically, that is
+The observation suggests that interpolated samples with norms in a specific range should generally result in better interpolations.
+This can be achieved, i.e., by shrinking the variance of the density or norms (dashed lines), which yields a subspace or manifold with a fixed norm.

+In this paper, we propose a framework that respects the norm of the samples and allows for a principled interpolation, addressing the issues mentioned above.
+We study base distributions on supports that have a fixed norm.
+Specifically, we consider unit $p$-norm spheres for $p\in\{1,2\}$, leading to the Dirichlet ($p=1$) and the von Mises-Fisher ($p=2$) distributions, respectively.
+The conceptual change naturally implies technical difficulties that arise with restricting the support of the base distribution to the simplex or the unit hypersphere.
+We thus need to identify appropriate bijective transformations into unit $p$-norm spheres.

+The next sections are organized as follows.
+In Section~\ref{sec:heuristic}, we propose a simple heuristic to the problem and discuss its problems before we introduce normalizing flows in Section~\ref{sec:normalizingflows}.
+Section~\ref{sec:framework} contains the main contribution, a framework for normalizing flows onto unit $p$-norm spheres.
+Empirical results are presented in Section~\ref{sec:experiments}, and related work is discussed in Section~\ref{sec:related_work}.
+Section~\ref{sec:conclusion} provides our conclusions.